Master of Science

 In this section

-and the underpinning six principles of environmental health:
+the six principles of environmental health:

 Students are expected to attend all classes associated with the programme and be punctual and regular in attendance.